Canadian Red Ensign: Variations

-Before the design of the Red Ensign was standardized in 1922, flag makers made the badge larger each time a new province joined Confederation.
-This led to the creation of several unofficial but widely used flags.
+Before the adoption of the new arms of Canada in 1921, flag makers made the badge larger each time a new province joined Confederation.
+This led to the creation of several unofficial but widely used variants of the Canadian Red Ensign.

 At the opening ceremony of the 1936 Olympic Games, a variant of the 1922–1957 red ensign with the arms inside a white disc was carried by Canadian Olympian and flag bearer James Worrall.
-However the normal version of the red ensign without the disc was hoisted alongside the other national flags that surrounded the perimeter of the stadium.
+However, the normal version of the red ensign without the disc was hoisted alongside the other national flags that surrounded the perimeter of the stadium.

 Some of the variations are shown below.

 Provincial

 Today, two Canadian provincial flags are Red Ensigns, the flag of Ontario and the flag of Manitoba.
 In 1965, after the Great Flag Debate in Parliament and throughout the country as a whole, the Maple Leaf flag was adopted.
 The Red Ensign, however, retained broad sympathy including amongst many who desired a distinct national flag for Canada.
 Ontario and Manitoba subsequently adopted their provincial flags in 1965 and 1966 respectively.